 With two spoons make small balls and place them in the heated oil.

-Fry the donuts for 3 minutes at each site.
+Fry the donuts for 3 minutes at each side.
 Lay kitchen paper in a colander and get the donuts on top after baking, to get rid of excess oil.

 1 gallons sunflower oil